By default, self-hosted Hyperion servers have their external / public-facing IP address reported to the Core management system by an external service.

-The following steps allow you to bypass the outside IP address reporting services and instead specify the exact IP address shown in the Core Dashboard.
+The following steps allow you to determine which interface on the Hyperion server is used to report the IP address shown in the Core Dashboard.

 Step 1: Use your preferred command-line (nano, vi, etc.) or GUI-based text editor to modify the

 /etc/proton.toml configuration file; for example, the following command uses the

 vi editor with a user account that has